uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 5. Post-processing and Evaluation.

-   Once all the slurm jobs are complete, you can use the `evaluate.ipynb` jupyter notebook to view the results.
+   Once all the slurm jobs are complete, you can use the `evaluate.py` script to view the results.

    ```
-   $ jupyter notebook evaluate.ipynb
+   $ python evaluate.py
    ```

 ## Road Map